 Many vocational schools also focus their educational programs on careers that are in high demand in their communities, or that fill the workforce needs of community employers.
 For example, one vocational school offers a 40-hour program for home energy and auditor education as well as a 10-week program in aerospace pre-employment, because both careers are in high demand in the region.
 Vocational schools also offer classes for homemakers and career counseling, computer software, skills assessment, job search techniques and a variety of other "get to work as soon as possible" programs.
 Vocational schools have found that incorporating student services with classwork helps students to persist in program completion.
 Along with educational courses and hands-on skills, vocational schools also teach good work habits such as honesty, reliability and respect for authority.

-Some vocational schools tailor their services specifically to the adult learner, helping students to address issues like child care, transportation, online and evening classes, free tutoring and remediation.
+Some vocational schools tailor their services specifically to the adult learner, helping students with things like child care, transportation, online and evening classes, plus possible free tutoring and remediation.
 Others have 50-plus recareering programs offered for mature learners who are looking for retirement jobs or for that second dream career they've always wanted to pursue.

 Support for vocational schools increasing